Royal Auxiliary Air Force: The Regiment Squadrons

 In 1948, 20 RAuxAF Regiment Squadrons were proposed.
 In the event, 12 were formed in the Light Anti-Aircraft role, equipped with 40mm anti-aircraft guns and attached to the RAuxAF flying squadrons.
 By 1955, due to the introduction into service of more sophisticated weapons, the squadrons were converted to Regiment Field Squadrons.
 All 12 squadrons were disbanded, along with the flying squadrons, in 1957.
 However, three new field squadrons were re-formed in 1979, followed by two more in 1982 and a sixth in 1983.
 Since then, two have been disbanded and two have been re-roled.
-In addition, No 1339 Wing was formed in 1085 and consisted of 2729 and 2890 (both City of Lincoln Squadrons) equipped with Skyguard Raddar and Oerlikon guns both captured from the Argentinians during the 1982 Falklands War Both squadrons were disbanded in 1994 to become the Rapier Cadreisation Unit and then No 27 and 48 Squadrons RAF Regiment.
+In addition, No 1339 Wing was formed in 1985 and consisted of 2729 and 2890 (both City of Lincoln Squadrons) equipped with Skyguard Radar and Oerlikon guns both captured from the Argentinians during the 1982 Falklands War Both squadrons were disbanded in 1994 to become the Rapier Cadreisation Unit and then No 27 and 48 Squadrons RAF Regiment.